 In 1989, Hurt earned his master’s degree in government and politics from St. John’s.

 Hurt currently resides in Glen Cove, N.Y., with his wife Ann.
-He has two daughters, Kathleen Urtnowski and Cynthia, and son James.
+He has two daughters, Kathleen Urtnowski and Cynthia, and a son, James.
 He is also the proud grandfather of Cassandra Anne Urtnowski.